I Kissed Isky

-I KISSED ISKY: Ed Iskenderian and the History of Hot Rodding
+Book Review: Ed Iskenderian and the History of Hot Rodding

-In this book review, I examine the story masterfully written by Matt Stone detailing one of most obsessive speed-smiths I've ever known.
+A story masterfully written by Matt Stone detailing one of most obsessive speed-smiths I've ever known.

 (This is a reprise of a review that I wrote here in LACar a few years back, and today, July 10, 2020 is a bit of a signal day in the life of the subject of that book, the “Camfather” himself, Ed Iskenderian because he completes his 99th lap around the Sun today (and most likely using one his vaunted “5-Cycle” cams … look that one up).

 No, the title of this book is not “I Kissed Isky” ... however ...
 I really did at a recent book signing (cameras were banned) where he and author Matt Stone both immortalized my personal copy of Matt’s newest bit of motor-bio work: “ISKY Ed Iskenderian and the History of Hot Rodding” just published by our friends over at Car Tech.

 When reading that title for the first time, those who are steeped in the knowledge of fast cars from the post-war west coast (and primarily the LA area) probably would want to rewrite it as “Ed Iskenderian IS the History of Hot Rodding”.
 And they’d be very close.
 But, as readers of this richly illustrated biography, will find out, even 99 year-old “Isky” had a mentor.